hornetti/scss-compiler/README.md

 `grunt`

-scss-compiler will convert files in 'src' folder into 'build' folder
+scss-compiler will convert files in 'src' folder into 'build' folder.

 <!--